Inflectra/rapise-documentation/docs/RVL/Cheatsheet.md

 | #    | Add more rows if needed |        |        |           |           |            |
 | End  | of Map                  |        |        |           |           |            |

-## RVL Map - read values from excel spreadsheet
+## RVL Map - Reads values from an Excel spreadsheet

 | Flow | Type   | Object | Action | ParamName | ParamType | ParamValue          |
 | ---- | ------ | ------ | ------ | --------- | --------- | ------------------- |